KadeTheExploiter/Krypton/README.md

 # Krypton Reanimator
-- Krypton, is a Roblox Reanimation script, The purpose of reanimations is to replicate client's animations to server.
+- Krypton, is a Roblox Reanimation script, The purpose of reanimations is to replicate client's animations to server with use of network ownership

 # Basic Script Info.